tuttinator/transcribeme/USAGE.md

     client.sign_in 'example@transcribeme.com', 'example'

 GUIDs are prolific.
-Your session id is a GUID, and will be available in `client.session_id` but the result of signing in will return your Customer ID.
+Your session id is a GUID, and will be available in `client.session_id` but the return value of signing in will return your Customer ID.
 Don't worry, you won't need this.

 #### Getting a list of recordings